Palm tree enthusiasts in a broad range of cold hardy palm trees

 Sago Palm Care

-Regardless of age or size, the Sago palms (Cycas revoluta) are one of the easiest plants to grow, indoors or out, by beginner or expert.
-This subtropical adapts to a wide range of temperatures from 15 to 110 degrees F (-11 to 42 degrees C), accepts full sun or bright interior light, thrives with attention, and tolerates neglect.
+Regardless of age or size, the Sago palms (Cycas revoluta) are one of the easiest plants to grow and care for, indoors or out, by beginner or expert.
+Sago Palm plants adapt to a wide range of temperatures from 15 to 110 degrees F (-11 to 42 degrees C), Sagos accepts full sun or bright interior light, thrive with proper care and maintenance, and tolerates neglect.
 In addition, Cycads are extremely long-lived.
-A 220 year old specimen of Encephalartos, a relative of Cycas revoluta, is on display at the Royal Botanic Garden, Kew England; the restoration of the famous Palm House required it to be temporarily transplanted to a holding area for more than a year; the move was successful and is an example of the durability of these ancient "living fossils".
+A 220 year old specimen of Encephalartos, a relative of Cycas revoluta, is on display at the Royal Botanic Garden, Kew England; the restoration of the famous Palm House required it to be temporarily transplanted to a holding area for more than a year; the move was successful and is an example of the durability of Sago Palms which are considered ancient "living fossils".

 Sago Palm Leaves

 On Sago Palm, new leaves emerge all at once in a circular pattern, and are very tender until they begin to harden several weeks later.
-Do not disturb or repot the Sago Palm during this process and allow the plant to receive good overhead light; low light will produce long leaves, while bright light will produce shorter leaves.
-If light is coming from a window, give the plant a 1/4 turn each day until the new leaves harden, otherwise they may lean toward the light source.
-Do not allow the plant to become excessively dry when new leaves are developing, otherwise new foliage may wither and die or become yellow and stunted.
-If you do not place an indoor sago in enough light when it gets new leaves, they will stretch toward what little light there is.
+Do not disturb or repot the Sago Palm during this process and allow the plant to receive good overhead light; low light will produce long leaves, while bright light will produce shorter leaves on the Sago.
+If light is coming from a window, give the Sago Palm a 1/4 turn each day until the new leaves harden, otherwise they may lean toward the light source.
+Do not allow the Cycas revoluta to become excessively dry when new leaves are developing, otherwise new foliage may wither and die or become yellow and stunted.
+If you do not place an indoor sago plant in enough light when it gets new leaves, they will stretch toward what little light there is.

-Light: Sago Palm grow in full sun, but adapt to outdoor shade or an indoor area which receives bright light or a few hours of morning or afternoon sun.
+Light: Sago Palms grow in full sun, but adapt to outdoor shade or an indoor area which receives bright light or a few hours of morning or afternoon sun.

-Sago Palm Rate of growth is extremely slow.
-The fastest rate observed in South Texas commercial production (which has excellent growing conditions of hot summers and mild winters) under 30% shade is three new sets of leaves and an increase of 1" (3 cm) of height and trunk diameter per year.
+The Sago Palm growth rate is extremely slow.
+For example, in South Texas the fastest rate observed in commercial production (which has excellent growing conditions of hot summers and mild winters) under 30% shade is three new sets of leaves and an increase of 1" (3 cm) of height and trunk diameter per year.
 When grown as potted indoor specimens, Cycads may add only one set of new leaves every year or two and remain somewhat the same size (one reason they are excellent for bonsai).

 Sago Palm Water and fertilizer needs are related to the amount of light available.
 Unlike most plants which can wilt when dry or turn yellow from lack of fertilizer, Cycads give little indication of when to water or feed.
 Generally, they should be treated as a cactus and watered when almost dry.